-Erskine students may complete the MATS, MAPM, MDiv, ThM, and DMin degrees as well as take courses toward the Seminary's MACC degree program online, through Eskine Online.
+Erskine students may complete the MATS, MAPM, MDiv, ThM, and DMin degrees through Eskine Online.
 Some online courses follow the same academic calendar as on-campus courses, while other courses may be offered as 8-week intensives.
 Many traditional residential courses also make use of Erskine Online through hybrid or flipped models.
 The online classes use the Brightspace platform as the learning management system.
 Course access is restricted to registered students (and auditors).
 Once admitted into the Seminary, students are issued an Erskine email and a student ID number which provide access to online courses and the Seminary's student portal.